Website Terms and Conditions

 31.2 The Transaction Fee is made up of two parts, calculated as follows:

-- the “Processing Fee”, calculated at just 5% of the gross Donation, which includes Gift Aid; and
+- the “Platform Fee”, calculated at just 5% of the gross Donation, which includes Gift Aid; and

 31.3 Online Giving may provide a Donor with the option of paying an amount directly to Online Giving (a “Tip”) in addition to the Donation.
-The Processing Fee for a Donation will be waived where the Donor has been given the option of paying a Tip in respect of that Donation.
+The Platform Fee for a Donation will be waived on the net Donation, which does not include Gift Aid, where the Donor has been given the option of paying a Tip in respect of that Donation.

 31.4 Online Giving reserves the right from time to time to change the Transaction Fee as well as to introduce new fees and charges.
 Online Giving will use commercially reasonable efforts to notify the Charity of any changes to its Transaction Fee or the introduction of new fees by email and will post its current Transaction Fee on its website.
 Changes to the Transaction Fee will be published on its website in advance of the effective date of the change and will become effective as of the date indicated as the “effective date” in such posting.